uwcartlab/Vienna-DC-2025/README.md

 * 15:30 to 16:00 // Creative Break, the Marshmallow Challenge (facilitated by Robert Roth)

-* Unit 4: Design Sprint 2, Sketching Your Visual Story
+* Unit 4: Design Sprint 2, Sketching & Organizing Your Visual Story
     * 16:00 to 17:30 // Team Work (organizers available for questions) *The goal is to have cleaned, mappable data in a GIS by day end*
 	* 17:30+ // Continue Work As Needed (Optional)